Rapfael01/Write-ups/HTB/Codify.md

 This machine can be viewed at: https://app.hackthebox.com/machines/Codify

-##Phase 1: External enumeration
+##Phase 1: Initial Foothold

-We begin the machine by executing the following nmap scans
+We begin the machine by enumerating the ports and services open using the following nmap scans

 ```markdown
 sudo nmap -sS -p- -Pn -n --min-rate 5000 $IP